-In fact, a study published in 2001 found that refraining from masturbation for three weeks may cause a mild increase in T levels.
-Another study from 2003 found evidence that T levels may increase by nearly 150 percent seven days after you’ve stopped masturbating.
+In fact, a published in 2001 found that refraining from masturbation for three weeks may cause a mild increase in T levels.
+Another from 2003 found evidence that T levels may increase by nearly 150 percent seven days after you’ve stopped masturbating.

 A 2007 study on rats found that frequent masturbation lowered androgen receptors in their brains.
 Androgen receptors help your body use testosterone.
-Another study on rats showed that frequent masturbation increased estrogen receptors.
+Another showed that frequent masturbation increased estrogen receptors.
 These assist your body in using estrogen.
 Over time, frequent masturbation may affect the overall ability of your androgen receptors in utilizing testosterone.

 Masturbation only affects testosterone levels in minor, short-term ways.
 Masturbation won’t stop you from building muscle if you follow a healthy, muscle-building regimen.

-Testosterone is known to help build muscles because it assists the muscles in synthesizing protein.
-Research shows that short periods of abstinence may cause noticeable spikes in T levels.
+Testosterone is known to help build muscles because it assists the muscles in synthesizing protein. shows that short periods of abstinence may cause noticeable spikes in T levels.
 Refraining from masturbation or sexual activity for about seven days before a workout may help you build muscle somewhat faster.
 More research is needed to better understand this connection.

 The signs of low T levels include: